shiva-kumarj/shiva-kumarj.github.io/README.md

 **Qualcomm Inc**
 _Software Engineer: Developer_

-As a Customer Engineer at Qualcomm Inc, I analyzed and fixed problems in mobile security modules, making sure systems worked smoothly.
+As an Engineer at Qualcomm Inc, I analyzed and fixed problems in mobile security modules, making sure systems worked smoothly.
 I also helped make Android security features for phones and IoT devices.
 In my role as a Developer and Triage Engineer at Qualcomm, I improved a low-power mode, reduced memory use, and made product documentation better.
 I also made testing faster, fixed important bugs, and worked with others to fix product issues.

 ***